livecycle/preevy/site/docs/drivers/aws-lightsail.md

 - `--aws-region` - The AWS region to use.

 ### Credentials Configuration
-`preevy` uses AWS SDK which supports multiple ways of configuring credentials  according to the [credentials provider chain](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html).
+Preevy uses AWS SDK which supports multiple ways of configuring credentials  according to the [credentials provider chain](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html).
 The simplest way is to use `aws configure` command or setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

 In Github actions, you can also use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to setup credentials in a secure way.

 ### Required permissions

-`preevy` requires the following policy to be able to provision and manage Lightsail VMs:
+Preevy requires the following policy to be able to provision and manage Lightsail VMs:
 ```json
 {
   "Version": "2012-10-17",